-Our two main aims are: 1) Restoration of part of the church building and installing a hospitality suite in church; and 2) The development of the church as a heritage attraction (alongside its religious role).
+Our two main aims are now complete: 1) Restoration of part of the church building and installing a hospitality suite in church; and 2) The development of the church as a heritage attraction, alongside its religious role.

-Our target of £345,000 for the total cost of Phase 3 was reached after much hard work behind the scenes with planning, fundraising and applying for grants.
+Background: Our target of £345,000 for the total cost of this phase was reached after much hard work behind the scenes with planning, fundraising and applying for grants.
 We are grateful to the various bodies, including Heritage Lottery Fund for their grant of £211,00, to The Garfield Weston Foundation for their grant of £10,000, and to many other organisations and individuals who have also contributed.
 St. Nicholas’ has met the conditions laid down by the Heritage Lottery Fund including raising over £15,000 themselves.